seed-rs/seed-homepage/markdown/quickstart.md

 And wasm-bindgen: `cargo install wasm-bindgen-cli`

-If you run into errors while installing `wasm-bindgen-cli`, you may need to install a C++ build chain.
+If you run into errors while installing `wasm-bindgen-cli`, you may need to install C++ build tools.
 On linux, run `sudo apt install build-essential`.
 On Windows, download and install [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/); when asked in the installer, include the C++ workload.